PhilipSCA/philanderson-co-uk/john/learning/a-level maths.md

 ### Integration

-- 'opposite' of differentiation constant of integration - multiple right answers, represents any number - C
+- 'opposite' of differentiation constant of integration - 'C' - multiple right answers, represents any number

 To integrate:
  - add 1 to power, then divide by same power (+ add C)